benaubin/rails-collab/README.md

 Real-time collaborative document editing for Ruby on Rails using ActionCable & Prosemirror based on operational transforms.

-> This is a very early stage gem that is not ready for production use (yet).
-The code is untested & documentation may be wrong.
+> This gem isn't recommended for production use, as the concurrency method for updating documents will strugle under high load.

 ## How it works